openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 The Weave Device Layer is intended to work across a variety of platforms and operating contexts.
 These environments may differ by system type, OS, network stack and/or threading model.
 One of the goals of the Device Layer is to make it easy to adapt the Weave application stack to new environments.
-This is especially desirable in cases where the new platform is substantially similar to an already existing platform.
+This is especially desirable in cases where the new platform is substantially similar to an existing adaptation.

 As part of its design, the Weave Device Layer enables a pattern of code reuse that strives to reduce the need for preprocessor conditionals (e.g. #ifdef).
 While not eliminating #ifdefs entirely, the design allows major variances in behavior to be expressed as